Coordination Chemistry (Inorganic Chemistry 2)

 Course Content

-The concepts of coordination chemistry are introduced, including hard-soft acid-bases, isomerism, crystal field theory, ligand field and molecular orbital theory.
+The concepts of coordination chemistry are introduced, including nomenclature, hard-soft acid-bases, isomeri, crystal field theory, ligand field and molecular orbital theory.
 On this basis, the structural, thermodynamic, kinetic, spectral, and magnetic properties of transition metal compounds are explained.
-The chemistry of selected transition metals and the catalytic and bioinorganic aspects of coordination chemistry are treated.
+The chemistry of selected transition metals and the organometallic, catalytic and spectroscopic aspects of coordination chemistry are treated.

 Teaching Method